Dr. Phosphorus was created by Detective Comics writer Steve Englehart in issue #469 dated May 1977.

 Return to Batman's Rogues gallery

-Dr. Phosphorous appeared in Battle for the Cowl: Man-Bat.
-He captured Man-Bat and his wife.
+Phosphorus survived Ted's retribution and returned to Gotham when he learned that the Batman had been supposedly killed.
+During the Battle for the Cowl: Man-Bat series, Phosphorus captured Man-Bat and his wife Francine.
 He was defeated by Man-Bat who submerged him in a river.

 New 52: Post-Flashpoint